 Dynamics Models – General

-ERCOT staff shall inform the ERCOT compliance team if any dynamic data has not been made available or is missing.

-Dynamic models shall fulfil the following requirements:
+Dynamic models shall be submitted to both ERCOT and the connecting TSP and fulfill the following requirements:

 Each dynamic device requires a model with model parameters that represent the dynamics of the device.

-Dynamic models shall be compatible with the software listed in section 3.1.1.
+Dynamic models shall be compatible with the software listed in Section 3.1.1.
 Models should not interfere with the operation of other models.

 All associated dynamic models for a given generating unit shall be provided with the same MBASE in accordance with the machine characteristics where the MBASE is typically the generator MVA rating.